grafana/k8s-monitoring-helm/charts/k8s-monitoring/ci/README.md

     -   Cert Manager, used for testing discovery using service annotations
     -   Grafana Alloy, used for pushing metrics and traces using receivers
     -   MySQL, used for testing module integrations
-    -   Prometheus, used for testing discovery using pod annotations and https
+    -   Prometheus, used for testing discovery using pod annotations and HTTPS
     -   Loki, used for testing discovery using ServiceMonitor objects
     -   Grafana, used for gathering logs via a PodLogs object
     -   The rest of Kubernetes